-Programmers use comments to explain to other people (and themselves) what different sections do.
-With massive programs, comments are vital; otherwise, it would be too confusing.
-If you are creating Computer Science coursework, you will need comments to explain you understand and prove have written your own code.
+Programmers use comments to explain to other people (and themselves) what different sections of code do.
+With massive programs, comments are vital; otherwise, it would be too confusing, especially after returning from a few weeks or months on a different project.

 Comments over Multiple Lines

 Have a lot to say in one comment?
-Use three apostrophes ( ”’ ) at the start and three more at the end like below:
+Use three apostrophes ( ”’ ) at the start and three more at the end of your comment like below:

 Top Tip: Use multi-line comments when testing a program to ‘blank out’ sections that you know work fine and only focus on one part at a time.

-1. On line 1 write a single-line comment to state that your program will print the day of the week.
+On line 1 write a single-line comment (use #) to state that your program will print the day of the week.

-3. On lines 3, 4 and 5 write a multi-line comment about the weather today.
+On lines 3, 4 and 5 write a multi-line comment (use ''') about the weather today.

 Remember comments won't be printed so only the day of the week should be output.